-Nothing could better expose the degeneration of the Socialist Party than the fact that its official head, Norman Thomas, can publicly announce his weasel support of the war, at the same time that the party's National Committe takes a pacifist position against the war.
-It is hard to say which statement is the more sic' ening.
+Nothing could better expose the degeneration of the Socialist Party than the fact that its official head, Norman Thomas, can publicly announce his weasel support of the war, at the same time that the party's National Committee takes a pacifist position against the war.
+It is hard to say which statement is the more sickening.

-In the Socialist Call, Dec.
+In the Socialist Call.
+Dec.
 20, 1941, Thomas says:

---"...The despotic military clique which today controls the destiny of Japan, following the despicable modern technique, by an act of premeditated treachery, while its ministers were still talking peace in Washington, attacked American territory (!), American forces and American civilians...
-(This is a "socialist" talking. \\\\\ Ed.)
+"...The despotic military clique which teday cant ols the desting of Japan. following the despicable modern technicue, by an act of premeditated treachery, while its ministers were still tailing peace in Washington, attacked American territory (!), American forces and American civilians...
+(This is a "socialist" talking. \\\\\Ed.)

-"...Our boys - our sons, our brothers - are involved in war on land, sea and air.
+"...Our boys - our sons, our brothers - are involved in war on land, sea and a'r.
 Unquestionably the country is behind them.
-Its heart is with them...
+Its head is with them...

-"...Conceivably American arms may ultimately win the war and American democracy lose the peace.
-Hence the necessity that we redouble our zeal for achievement of true -8 democracy at home, and the working out of such plans for peace as will be an inspiration and a challenge to the peoples of the world...
+"...Conceivably American arms movultimately win the war and American democracy lose the peace.
+Hence the necessity that we redouble our zeal for achievement of true democracy at home, and the working out of such plans for peace as will be an inspiration and a challenge to the peoples of the world...

-"...I would not divert any An. erican energy from the present by futile mourning over the past... (our emphasis).
+"...I would not divert any Am. erican energy from the present by futile mourning over the past... (our emphasis).